 \subsubsection{Cosmic variance}

-To assess the contribution of the cosmic variance, $\sigma_{\rm CV}$, to the error budget we proceed as for the estimate of total random errors using, however, the {\it Parent} catalogs rather than the {\it Realistic} ones.
-Since errors in the bias reconstruction are mainly driven by discrete sampling and, in the {\it Parent } catalogs the sampling is dense, the {\it rms} scatter among these mocks is dominated by cosmic variance.
-Total cosmic variance contribution to errors in $\hat{b}$ and $\tilde{b}/\hat{b}$ are listed in columns 7 and 11 of Table~\ref{tab:errors}, respectively.
-It turns out that the contribution of the cosmic variance is of the same order than that of the sparse sampling but, unlike in the case of M05 and K11, it does not dominate the error budgets.
+To assess the contribution of the cosmic variance, $\sigma_{\rm CV}$, to the error budget, we proceed as for the estimate of total random errors using, however, the {\it Parent} catalogues rather than the {\it Realistic} catalogues.
+Since errors in the bias reconstruction are mainly driven by discrete sampling and in the {\it Parent } catalogues the sampling is dense, the {\it rms} scatter among these mocks is dominated by cosmic variance.
+Cosmic variance contributions to errors in $\hat{b}$ and $\tilde{b}/\hat{b}$ are { shown} in columns 7 and 11 of Table~\ref{tab:errors}, respectively.
+It turns out that the contribution of the cosmic variance is of the same order as that of the sparse sampling {and}, unlike in the case of M05 and K11, it does not dominate the error budgets.